Flexible Spending Accounts (FSA)

 Reduce your out-of-pocket expenses with an FSA!

-Effective January 1, 2019 Optum Bank will be the new plan administrator for the Flexible Spending Account (FSA) is an IRS tax-favored account, administered by WageWorks, you can use for eligible out-of-pocket expenses.
+Effective January 1, 2019 Optum Bank will be the new plan administrator for the Flexible Spending Account (FSA) plan.
+An FSA is an IRS tax-favored account, you can use for eligible out-of-pocket expenses.
 You determine how much money you want to contribute to the account(s) for the calendar year.
 That amount is taken out of your paycheck in equal installments and placed in the account(s) you elect.
 Optum will issue an Optum Bank Debit MasterCard® after your enrollment is processed.
-You may use the card to pay for eligible health care and dependent care expenses, or you may submit claims by fax, mail, or online at the Optum website, or through the Optum mobile app.
+You may use the card to pay for eligible health care and dependent care expenses, or you may submit claims by fax, mail, online at the Optum website, or through the Optum mobile app.
 Go to the Optum website to learn more about the FSA accounts and debit card.

 An Open Enrollment period for the Flexible Spending Account plan is held annually.
 Unlike the health and dental insurance, employees who wish to participate in this program must re-enroll during each Open Enrollment period.

 - Health Care FSA

 You may use this FSA to claim reimbursement for eligible day care expenses for your child under age 13, or for a spouse/eligible dependents who are unable to care for themselves.
 The day care expense must be incurred so that you (and your spouse, if applicable) can work or attend school.
 View the list of Dependent Day Care FSA Eligible Expenses.

 |Minimum Annual Election||$250|

 |Maximum Annual Election||$5,000 for single or married filing jointly, and $2,500 for married filing separately.|